Leadership for Life Worldwide (LfLW)

 Dr Robert Armstrong, Advisor

-Robert Armstrong is Emeritus Professor of Pediatrics at the University of British Columbia have previously served as the Abdul Sultan Jamal Professor of Paediatrics and the Foundation Dean of the Medical College in the Faculty of Health Sciences at the Aga Khan University in East Africa.
+Robert Armstrong is Emeritus Professor of Pediatrics at the University of British Columbia and Aga Khan University where he served as Professor of Pediatrics and the Foundation Dean of the Medical College at the Aga Khan University in East Africa.

 Professor Armstrong’s clinical and research interests are in the area of childhood disability, development of population-based strategies for prevention of developmental disorders and clinical and health services strategies for improving outcomes of children with disabilities.